serializingme/website-content/content/post/2015-06-12-curious-fish-is-curious.md

 The code can be found in [this][1] pull request or in [this][2] branch.

-{{< alert class="info" >}}FireEye does a very good job at randomizing an awful amount of information (dates, serial numbers, organization, etc.) but it doesn't randomize the system host name and the first three octets of the MAC address.
+{{< alert >}}FireEye does a very good job at randomizing an awful amount of information (dates, serial numbers, organization, etc.) but it doesn't randomize the system host name and the first three octets of the MAC address.
 It's better to randomize those before the "bad guys" figure what values they should look for :D{{< /alert >}}
-{{< alert class="info" >}}Hyper-V was also tested but wasn't included in the conclusions since there are too many signs that a sample can look for and it isn't used that much for malware analysis.{{< /alert >}}
+{{< alert >}}Hyper-V was also tested but wasn't included in the conclusions since there are too many signs that a sample can look for and it isn't used that much for malware analysis.{{< /alert >}}

 [1]: https://github.com/a0rtega/pafish/pull/36 "GitHub Pull Request"
 [2]: https://github.com/serializingme/pafish/tree/dev-cufish-v2 "GitHub Branch"